cjonstrup/assignment/README.md

 ## Job interview assignment
-The following describes how to run and use the solution for CEGO job interview assignment.
+The following describes how to run and use the solution for interview assignment.

 ### Getting started
 Before cloning the repository make sure the following dependencies are installed.